aoirusann/SubstancePainter_ExportActiveTextureSetOnSave/README.md

 ![](./pic/showcase.gif)

-This is a substance painter python plugin for automatically exporting active texture when .spp file is saved.
+This is a substance painter python plugin for automatically exporting active texture set when .spp file is saved.

 Built for Substance Painter v11.0.1.
 The plugin has not been tested for other version yet.